dnigamer/TeraboxUploaderCLI/README.md

 Additionally to the JS Token, you will need to capture the cookies values.
 You can get them by following the sequence of steps below:

 1. Open your Terabox cloud.
-2. Open the browser's developer tools (F12).
+2. Open the browser's developer tools (F12).<br/>
 ![Developer tools F12](<images/devf12.png>)
-3. Go to the "Application" tab.
+3. Go to the "Application" tab.<br/>
 ![Developer tools F12 Application tab](<images/devf12apptab.png>)
-4. Select the "Cookies" item in the left panel.
+4. Select the "Cookies" item in the left panel.<br/>
 ![Developer tools F12 Cookies tab](<images/devf12cookiestab.png>)
-5. Look for the cookies values and copy them.
+5. Look for the cookies values and copy them.<br/>
 ![Developer tools F12 Cookies values](<images/devf12cookieval.png>)

 You will need to copy the csrfToken, browserid, lang, ndus, and ndut_fmt values.
 This step is required to make the tool be compatible with the Terabox API as much as possible.
 Even though there are some paramters that are not directly used by the Terabox API, they can still create problems if they are not present in the request headers.